timestocome/RaspberryPi-Robot/README.md

 Use Etcher.io to flash the OS onto the card ( be sure to unzip Raspbian first )

-Install mini anaconda
+Install Mini Anaconda

 - https://www.continuum.io/blog/developer/anaconda-raspberry-pi

 - https://stackoverflow.com/questions/39371772/how-to-install-anaconda-on-raspberry-pi-3-model-b

-Install tensorflow
+Install TensorFlow

 - First check to be sure you are using the Python V3.4 installed with Mini Anaconda